Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Deployment.SecureValue.md

 To configure deployments that pass this rule:

-- Add the `@secure()` attribute on parameters used to set sensitive resource properties.
+- Add the `@secure()` decorators on parameters used to set sensitive resource properties.

 For example: